 There are over 25 rooms to explore*, from the magnificent Painted Hall, regal State Rooms, restored Sketch Galleries and beautiful Sculpture Gallery.

-Please note that we do not allow prams, pushchairs or rucksack style baby carriers in the house.
-We do offer a limited supply of alternative baby-carrying equipment.
-Please ask staff on arrival at the house.
+Please note that we do not allow prams, pushchairs or rucksack style baby carriers in the house; side and front baby carriers are welcome.